 It really doesn’t get much better than this.
 At this point, I can only say pay Noosa a visit during May.
 It’s just the best time!

-A Little further on and I reached what would be my farthest point in Noosa Heads National Park for the Day – Hell’s Gates – as I was running short on time.
+A Little further on and I reached what would be my farthest point on my Noosa Heads walk in Noosa Heads National Park – Hell’s Gates – as I was running short on time.
 Hell’s Gates contains a pretty high bluff for this stretch of coastline.
 It’s also allegedly the perfect spot to spy dolphins frolicking about and ospreys soaring above this pretty part of the world.
 Unfortunately, I saw neither but it was still one of the best days I’ve had in recent memory.

 Eumundi Markets – Australia’s biggest and best artisan market

-Noosa is such a good place to visit and I feel particularly lucky it’s so close to Brisbane, given that there are towns like Eumundi just around the corner.
+Why not combine your Noosa Heads walk with a trip to Eumundi markets?
 If you’re into food, coffee, music, clothes and quirky knick-knacks (let’s face it, who isn’t?), the Eumundi Markets might just scratch your itch.
 It’s also a fine place to people-watch and stroll over to the nearby town.
 Grab a spot under a tree with a coffee and a pastry and think just how fortunate your life is.

 I also love Eumundi Markets as I’m a music lover and there are quality musicians that play here.
 I was chatting to a piano player for a while and I stopped to admire a young violinist and an older duo playing the tuba and piano accordion.
 The latter two were groovers and were pulling quite the crowd.